john-science/python_for_scientists/classes/01_basic_syntax/lecture_01.md

 # Basic Python Syntax

 You gotta start somewhere.
 Let's try some simple commands.
-Start the interpreter and follow along.
+To follow along, start the Python interpreter by typing `python` on the commandline:

+    ~$ python

 ## Variable Definition